How Do I? Tompkins A-Z

 We provide benefits and services to sustain families and individuals and assist them to achieve independence.

-Child Care Assistance Program
+Child Care Assistance Program (formerly 'Day Care')

-New Eligibility Questionnaire!
+New Online Eligibility Questionnaire!

-Answer a short series of questions to see if you may be able to get child care at low or no cost - in 10 minutes or less!
-Learn more about this new feature provided by NYS OCFS
+Just answer a few questions to see if you can get child care at low or even no cost - in 10 minutes or less!

 Cartoon people using wireless devicesAffordable Connectivity Program (ACP)